front-end-intermediate/session-1/readme.md

 # Session One

-Today we are looking at Arrays, Objects, Template Strings, Functions and Arrow Functions, DOM Scriptng, and Flexbox.
+Today we are introducing JavaScript Arrays, Objects, Template Strings, Functions and Arrow Functions and DOM Scriptng.
+The CSS Flexbox module is also introduced.

-At the end of today's class you should be able to manipulate the DOM and insert content from an Array.
+At the end of today's class you should be able to manipulate the DOM and insert content into the DOM from an Array.

 ## Homework